Get

 • Visit the Vet

-Always talk to your vet when your cat has an aggression issue.
+Always talk to a vet when your cat has an aggression issue.
 A vet can rule out any causes of pain-induced aggression and prescribe any needed medication.
 The vet might also recommend you to a behaviorist if necessary.

 Additional Information